 Read our blog to get the lowdown from our experts and go behind the scenes at Royal Museums Greenwich.

-Discover what to see in the night sky during October 2019, including the Orionids meteor shower.
+Discover what to see in the night sky during December 2019, including the Geminids meteor shower.

 Boteler’s illustrations of the attacks on Ottoman vessels

 Among the manuscripts held by the Caird Library and Archive is a file containing Lieutenant John Harvey Boteler’s observations of the Battle of Navarino.
 However his account contains much more information than simple notes on his role.

 HMS Thunder Child is one of the most famous fictitious warships in English literature.

 Royal William Victualling Yard, Plymouth, from Mount Edgecombe with four figures in the foreground square

 Names like WH Fox Talbot, Calvert R. Jones and Nicolaas Henneman are not well known within a maritime photographic context.
 These names are more familiar for their early pioneering photographic work using nature and architecture.

 Nuisance helping himself to a full bench on the train

 The Caird Library’s archive collection contains numerous captivating stories of naval service from letters written by famous Admirals to journals kept by ordinary seamen.
 One of the more unusual instances of this is “Just Nuisance”: Life story of an able seaman who leads a dog’s life written by Leslie M. Steyn (RMG ID: LIS/15/4).

 Boat badge and crest of HMS Delhi